apigee/apijam/Labs/Appendix/API Development - Hosted Functions/Lab 2 - Developing Offline/README.md

 # Use case

 Sometimes you may need or desire to work on your script while offline.
-One of the many advantages to working with Hosted Functions is that this is both possible and easy assuming you have the tooling required on your local workstation.
+One of the many advantages to working with Hosted Targets is that this is both possible and easy assuming you have the tooling required on your local workstation.

 # Pre-requisites